seamusdemora/PiFormulae/ExternalDrives.md

     FUSE exfat 1.2.5
     fuse: device not found, try 'modprobe fuse' first

 Still no joy!
 [Googling the error yields this bad news](https://www.raspberrypi.org/forums/viewtopic.php?t=201452).
 Which sucks pretty bad, but you see how this goes - you're getting the full cultural experience of working with a \*nix system in this blog post :) At least we can be thankful if our need to mount this external drive is not urgent!
 What if lives depended on this?
 After some head scratching, sifting through the output from the `apt-get upgrade`, it seems a kernel revision was part of the `upgrade`.
 That issue was fixed with a `sudo reboot`, but it was not at all obvious (to someone not steeped in the culture) that this was needed!
-In retrospect, perhaps the smart move move here would have been use `FAT32` iaw [@wjglenn's recommendation](https://twitter.com/wjglenn).
-I'll research this further, and update this recipe based on the findings.
-For now, let's continue:
+In retrospect, perhaps the smart move move here would have been use `FAT32` iaw [@wjglenn's recommendation](https://twitter.com/wjglenn), but let us digress no further:

     pi@raspberrypi3b:~ $ sudo reboot
     ... (system reboots & user pi login)